'What a way to say bye' - Parisse retires in style

 "He was a 19-year-old chap, and a young exciting guy full of skill, like he is now, but a bit more reckless with it I suppose," Smith said.

 "And he's nurtured and challenged himself and looked after his body to be here 20 years later to be out there tonight.
-What a gentlemen, we had a quick word with him after the game and he's an important rugby figure.
+What a gentleman.
+We had a quick word with him after the game and he's an important rugby figure.

 "I always say good people make good players and he's a classic example of that.
 He can be really proud he gave it his all until nearly 40 years old.
 What a way to say goodbye to rugby."